 A lot of people my age went to tanning beds when I was in high school and in college.
 In fact, people used to tell us that the more we tanned, the less chance we would have of getting a sunburn.
 Eventually, I stopped going and began to use more and more sunscreen, but damage had already happened to my skin.
-Just the fact that I’ve been in a tanning bed increases my melanoma risk by 75%.

 I still have this way of thinking, even now, that having a nice tan is healthy.
 It meant you’ve been outside, working hard.
 This is something I will struggle with in the future, trying to change my thought process and changing my lifestyle.

 Friday, July 31 – My Results